rolwin100/rolwinreevan_gatsby_blog/content/2020-21-20-code-splitting-in-react/index.md

 ```
 When the `<AuthComponent/>` is loaded from the server `loading...` is displayed till it's finished loading the component.

-## When to use React.Lazy & React.Suspense to perform code splitting?
+## When to use React.lazy & React.Suspense to perform code splitting?

-It can be very tricky to decide when to perform code splitting in a application.
+It can be very tricky to decide when to perform code splitting in an application.
 Some of the most common use cases I can think of is

 1. Code splitting for page Routes.
 2. Opening a popup model